romainschotter/HYRunByRunMerging/README.md

 - Once this is done, in the same directory as the one containing the file `derived.py`, type `bash mergeFile.sh`.

 From this stage, all AnalysisResults.root files coming from your train ID and your desired runlist have been merged into one single file :-D

+### Merging files locally from runs in common between two datasets and based on the run number
+This section only applies to the case where we want to merge the output from two analysis trains (not from a derived data production) in such a way that we consider only the runs belonging to your favorite runlist and common between the two trains (for example, the typical use case could be: you want to make sure that you look at the same runs in the data and in MC).
+This section only applies to analysis trains, not to trains producing derived data.
+If you are interested in the latter, please contact me in order to find a solution.

+After executing the script `derived.py` twice (one for each analysis train) in separate directories, you should have two directories (one for each analysis train) containing a directory called `alice`.
+It should contain numerous subdirectories, each containing two files: AnalysisResults.root and download_summary.txt.

+To initiate the merging of the AnalysisResults.root files for the two productions according to a given runlist,
+- in one of the two directories, open the file `mergeByCommonRun.sh`,
+- edit the line 22 with with the path to the first directory,
+- edit the line 23 with with the path to the second directory,
+- edit the line 24 with your desired runlist, separated with a comma followed by a space like this ", ".
+If you use different separators, please edit line 25.
+    NOTE: if you copy-paste the runlist from Hyperloop, runs are already separated with ", ", so you don't need to change the separators.
+- Once this is done, type `bash mergeByCommonRun.sh`.

+From this stage, both directories should contain a AnalysisResults.root, containing the merged output files coming from your desired runlist and from runs in common between both trains :-D

 ## Troubleshooting